 The Foundation sponsors quarterly programs featuring speakers well versed on subjects of professional interest to its members, usually in the areas of cryptology and intelligence.
 Guest speakers are well-known experts in the field and have often authored books which are made available during the program.

 The third quarterly program, held in October, is also the General Membership Meeting & Annual Symposium.
-Every other year, the October program coincides with the NSA's 2-day Symposium on Cryptologic History, thus creating a THREE DAYS OF CRYPTOLOGY.
+Every other year, the October program coincides with the NSA-CCH's two-day Symposium on Cryptologic History, thus creating a THREE DAYS OF CRYPTOLOGY.
+Due to the COVID-19 pandemic, the next CCH Symposium on Cryptologic History has been moved to Spring 2022.
 For a recap and photos from past NCMF October programs, please see the "Previous Programs" section of the General Membership Meeting & Annual Symposium page.

 The final quarterly program (typically in December) traditionally features presentations related to intelligence or cryptologic events surrounding Pearl Harbor.